Prior art and open problems

 A note on pace

-This page was written in May 2026.
+This page was last updated in July 2026.
 Several of the papers cited here appeared in the last six months.
-The DebateCV framework, the MACI calibration results, the WebTrust source credibility system, and the Confidence Dichotomy findings all post-date the initial Epistamate architecture paper.
+The DebateCV framework (now a peer-reviewed paper published at WWW '26), the MACI calibration results, the WebTrust source credibility system, and the Confidence Dichotomy findings all post-date the initial Epistamate architecture paper.
+Microsoft Discovery reaching general availability at Build 2026 has updated the competitive picture for GraphRAG, with a desktop preview app now targeting researchers and academic labs directly.
+Scite and Undermind have been added to this page following a June 2026 landscape review.
 The field is moving fast enough that a honest account of the landscape has a short shelf life.
 We will update this page as the picture changes.
 If you are aware of relevant work we have missed, we would like to hear about it.

 References and further reading